Creating a module named 'my_module.py'

 from dateutil import parser

-# Parsing a date string
+# Parsing a messy date string

 parsed_date = parser.parse(date_str)

-print(f"Parsed date: {parsed_date}")
+print(f"Parsed object: {parsed_date}")

-# Formatting the date
+# Formatting the date to ISO 8601

-formatted_date = parsed_date.strftime("%B %d, %Y %H:%M:%S")
+formatted_date = parsed_date.strftime("%Y-%m-%d %H:%M:%S")

 Back to Home